net-lisias-ksp/Principia/Home.md

 We have a tutorial explaining how to go to the Mun with Principia and the stock game [here](https://github.com/mockingbirdnest/Principia/wiki/A-guide-to-going-to-the-Mun-with-Principia).

-The FAQ on installing and reporting bugs can be found [here](https://github.com/mockingbirdnest/Principia/wiki/Installing,-reporting-bugs,-and-frequently-asked-questions).
+The FAQ on installing, reporting bugs and generally making the best use of Principia can be found [here](https://github.com/mockingbirdnest/Principia/wiki/Installing,-reporting-bugs,-and-frequently-asked-questions).